 Congo tetras are omnivores; in the wild, they eat insects, worms, plant matter, and algae.
 As pets, they are easy to feed.
 They enjoy live, fresh, and flake foods, as well as brine shrimp and blood worms.
 They should be fed small amounts several times a day.
 Don't worry if you don't observe your Congo tetras coming to the food, as they can be shy about partaking while being watched.
 If fish are not getting enough food, try a behavioral feeding ring.
 This floats on the surface and holds the food together where they can easily find it.

 Males are much more colorful than females; they are considerably larger and have more elaborate fin structure with a centrally extended caudal fin and a large and pronounced dorsal fin.
 The females are mostly golden with shades of silver and greenish.
-Females have no such fanciful fins.
+Females do not have such fanciful fins.

 Breeding the Congo Tetra

 You will need a larger breeding tank than for most tetras, because of the size of the breeders themselves, and because they will produce 300 or more eggs; all are most likely to hatch.
 The school of fry will grow rapidly to a size larger than full-grown neon tetras in four or five weeks.

-Use a 15- or 20-gallon long tank for your breeding project; 10 gallons are not recommended.
+Use a 15- or 20-gallon long tank for your breeding project; 10-gallon tanks are not recommended.
 Boil enough peat moss to cover the bottom of the tank with one inch of loosely packed moss substrate (about 1/2 cubic foot for a 20-gallon long tank).
 Add it to a tank already filled with reverse osmosis, distilled, or rainwater if in a rural area, and let it sit for a few days until the peat moss has completely settled.
 This will provide an environment with soft, acidic water.